ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned standard input and reading from it.
 - Learned piping output from one command into another.
 - Learned the Unix philosophy, small composable tools.
+- Learned setting up a local terminal and WSL.